omahasean/candidate-assessment-2021/README.md

 - Code is documented where necessary.
 - Commit history includes clear commit messages.
 - All of the requested features are implemented.
-- A markdown document that discusses your thoughts and approach to your solution.
+- A markdown document called `SUMMARY.md` that discusses your thoughts and approach to your solution.
+This should include:
+  - Any thoughts you had and approaches you took during the exercise
+  - What tradeoffs you made when formulating your solutions and why
+  - How you would approach the features that you didn't complete

-While we will encourage pair programming on the development team, it is our expectation that this is solely your work.
+While you can research and look up things on the Internet just as you would on the job, it is our expectation that this is your work and that you understand and can describe all code solutions and patterns you write for the exercise.

 ## Submit Your Work